by Marnie L. Pehrson

 A Thought Leader is someone who teaches, informs and educates around a concept or idea.
 Thought Leaders have lots of people reading their books, following their work, and listening to them.
 But they don’t necessarily create a community or two-way communication between themselves and the people who follow them.
 They don’t necessarily facilitate ways for their followers to communicate with each other either.
 If they do, then we’re back to Tribal Leader. 🙂

 The average leader is not a Thought, Movement or Tribal Leader.
 To be a Thought Leader you need scale.
 You need lots of people following you.
 But leaders show up in all aspects of our lives.
 Parents are leaders.
 Teachers are leaders.
-My husband who is a School Resource Officer is a leader and mentor for youth.
 Never under-estimate the impact you can have on the lives you touch.

 Do you consider yourself a leader?
 Which type are you?
 And are you happy with that type or would you like to morph into another?